 Investing in the stock market can be confusing and, at some points, totally overwhelming.
 Today, there are many options for automated investing.
 These automated platforms are often referred to as robo-advisors.

 By leveraging algorithms and other cutting-edge technology, investors can use these platforms for a fraction of the cost of a traditional advisor.

 M1 Finance and Betterment are both investing platforms that are incredibly cheap (or free) to use and that do not require large account minimums.
 If you are looking for a great, low-cost investing platform with automation capabilities, then both of these platforms are a great choice for you to grow your wealth!

 On the surface, both platforms are pretty similar.
 M1 Finance is a completely free robo-advisor/brokerage hybrid, while Betterment charges a small fee but offers more functionality.
 Betterment offers human advisor features and tax loss harvesting but comes with a fee.
 M1 Finance offers prebuilt portfolios and fractional shares for free.

-In this review, we will be helping you understand which platform may be a better fit for you.
+In this M1 Finance vs Betterment comparison, we will be helping you understand which platform may be a better fit for you.